christianwach/civicrm-admin-utilities/readme.txt

 1. Make sure CiviCRM is activated and properly configured
 1. Activate the plugin through the 'Plugins' menu in WordPress

-In single-site installs, you can adjust this plugin's settings by visiting "Settings" --> "CiviCRM Admin Utilities".
+In single-site installs, you can adjust this plugin's settings by visiting "CiviCRM" --> "Admin Utilities".
 In WordPress Multisite, you will find the network settings page at "Network Admin" --> "Settings" --> "CiviCRM Admin Utilities".
 If you install this plugin in WordPress Multisite and have CiviCRM network-activated, then you should also network-activate this plugin.

 <h4>Upgrading from 0.3.3 or earlier</h4>